-- If you are not adding any NetBackup media servers, ignore all references to them. - On the NetBackup server, the install location contains the software and the NetBackup catalog and can become quite large.

-If space is an issue, consider installing NetBackup on an alternate file system.
-The installation allows you to select an alternate install location, and creates the appropriate link to /usr/openv.

-- Because the product uses file locking, VERITAS recommends that you not install NetBackup in an NFS mounted directory.
+- On the NetBackup server, the install location contains the software and the NetBackup catalog and can become quite large.
+The default location is /usr/openv. - If space is an issue, consider installing NetBackup on an alternate file system.
+The installation allows you to select an alternate install location, and creates the appropriate link to /usr/openv. - Because the product uses file locking, VERITAS recommends that you not install NetBackup in an NFS mounted directory.
 File locking in NFS mounted file systems can be unreliable. - For Hewlett Packard servers, install NetBackup on a file system that supports long file names. - An additional note for Red Hat Linux 7.0 users:

 The Red Hat conversion script /usr/sbin/inetdconvert does not format the /etc/xinetd.d files for bpcd, vnetd, bpjava-msvc and vopied correctly.
-The conversion script inetdconvert provided by Red Hat, adds a server\args line with the service name for the NetBackup services bpcd, vnetd, bpjava-msvc and vopied.
+The conversion script inetdconvert provided by Red Hat, adds a server_args line with the service name for the NetBackup services bpcd, vnetd, bpjava-msvc and vopied.